Open-Attestation/documentation-website/docs/appendix/glossary.md

 ### Document store

-A document store is a smart contract on the Ethereum network that records the issuance and revocation status of OA documents.
+A document store is a smart contract on the Ethereum network that records the issuance and revocation status of OpenAttestation (OA) documents.
 The document store allows the owner to perform the following actions:

 - issue new OA documents
 - revoke an existing OA document